eiri/goldberg/README.md

 ## About

-Goldberg is in-memory queue server with RPC interface, supporting FIFO, LIFO and double-ended queues.
+Named after [Rube Goldberg machine](https://en.wikipedia.org/wiki/Rube_Goldberg_machine), `goldberg` is ridiculously over-engineered in-memory queue server with RPC interface, supporting FIFO, LIFO and double-ended queues.

 ### Motivation

-This is a hobby project made to refresh my memory on handling concurrency on golang.
+This is a hobby project made to refresh my memory on handling concurrency in Go.
 Not intended to pretty much anything practical.

 ## Usage